ajktown/docs/eksctl/05_create-secret.md

 [Here](./05_secret.yaml) is the template for `secret.yaml` file.

+Warning!
+Do not change the key for the template, as the keys are depended by the [deployment.yaml](https://github.com/ajktown/api/blob/19a3181bb1bf3206954529a314534d1099f4fea4/k8s/deployment.yaml#L20-L45) file of ajktown api.

 ## Create empty secret.yaml file

 WARNING!
 Make sure that the file name is `secret.yaml`  so that it can be gitignored and not become public.